HuyTran0996/backup-Backend-final-project/README.md

 ### 2. router.post('/')

-user can create their store
+user can create their store, (a user can have only one store)

 ### 3. router.get('/:id')

-fetch a store
+fetch a store by store ID

 ### 4. router.patch('/:id')

-update store informations
+update store informations by store ID

 ### 5. router.delete('/:id')

-Admin can delete any store
+Admin can delete any store by store ID

+### 6. router.get('/adminActivateStore/:id')

+Admin can re-activate a store that was deleted by store ID

 ## Reviews